clchiou/garage/py/ops/docs/data-model.md

                 # Optional: Initial contents of the volume, which could
                 # be either path or URI.
                 "data": "path/to/data.tar.gz",

+                # Optional: Location of signature, either path or URI.
+                "signature": "path/to/data.tar.gz.asc",
             },
             ...
         ],